yoyoberenguer/EPROM/README.md

 Based on consecutives minimal period of 95us the maximum frequency is around 10Khz (without taking into account the propagation delays and the rise and fall times of each signals).

-with a fixed time of 95us per word, the best timing for programming the SMT27C256 would be 32768 * 100us ≈ 3.2 seconds
+with a fixed time of 95us per byte, the best timing for programming the SMT27C256 would be 32768 * 100us ≈ 3.2 seconds
 This is by far an approximation and to stay within a safe margin for reliability, we will use a lower frequency to take into account the rise and fall times of each signals and the various chip access time (data bus and address line)